How I Approach Product and Design

 Good execution only matters if you’re solving the right problem.

-A lot of times teams jump straight into solutions without being fully aligned on what they’re actually trying to do.
-I try to slow that down just enough to get clear first.
+A lot of times teams move straight into execution before they are fully aligned on the problem they’re trying to solve.
+I try to slow that process down just enough to create clarity first.

 Alignment Drives Progress